Eschatologue/CM_wiki/docs/equipment/weapon/weapon-cold.md

 The Weapons tables in this section shows the game's main weapons.
 These table lists the cost and weight of each weapon, as well as the following details:

-**Category**{ .inl } Every weapon falls into a category: Simple or Martial.
+**Category**{.inl} Every weapon falls into a category: Simple or Martial.
 Weapon proficiencies are usually tied to one of these categories.
 For example, you might have proficiency with Simple weapons.
 { .indt }

-**Melee or Ranged**{ .inl } A weapon is classified as either Melee or Ranged.
+**Melee or Ranged**{.inl} A weapon is classified as either Melee or Ranged.
 A Melee weapon is used to attack a target within 5 feet, whereas a Ranged weapon is used to attack at a greater distance.
 { .indt }

-**Damage**{ .inl } The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.
+**Damage**{.inl} The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.
 { .indt }

-**Properties**{ .inl } Any properties a weapon has are listed in the Properties column.
+**Properties**{.inl} Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.
 { .indt }

-**Mastery**{ .inl } Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
+**Mastery**{.inl} Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
 To use or replace that property, you must have a feature that lets you use it.
 { .indt }

 ## Cold Weapon Table